 Statins – among the most prescribed medications for lowering cholesterol – block a substance your liver needs to make cholesterol.
 This causes your liver to remove cholesterol from your blood.
 Statins may also help your body reabsorb cholesterol from built-up deposits on your artery walls.

-No matter what the medication that is prescribed to lower one’s cholesterol, it is most important to continue to make lifestyle modifications like eating heart healthy foods, exercise regularly, quit smoking and lose extra weight.
+No matter what medication is prescribed to lower one’s cholesterol, it is most important to continue making lifestyle modifications, such as eating heart-healthy foods, exercising regularly, quitting smoking, and losing extra weight.

-Don’t allow inactivity, obesity, and unhealthy diet to take you on a unhealthy health detour.
+Don’t allow inactivity, obesity, and an unhealthy diet to take you on an unhealthy health detour.